Definition of Euphony

 All euphony examples share the following features:

-- Euphony involves the use of long vowels that are more melodious than consonants.
+- Euphony involves the use of long vowel sounds, which are more melodious than consonants.

-- Euphony uses soft consonants or semi-vowels “w”, “s”, “y” and “th” or “wh” extensively to create more pleasant sounds.
+- Euphony uses soft consonants or semi-vowels, including w, s, y, and th or wh, extensively to create more pleasant sounds.

 Examples of Euphony in Literature